Text Now To Book A Free Consultation

 If you’ve taken the appropriate steps to raise your concerns internally but the issue persists, you can contact WorkSafe New Zealand.
 WorkSafe is responsible for enforcing health and safety laws in New Zealand and can investigate complaints, issue warnings, and take enforcement action against employers who fail to meet their obligations.

-If you have suffered an injury or illness due to unsafe working conditions, and your employer has failed to address the problem, you may be able to take legal action to seek compensation.
-An employment lawyer can help you understand your options and whether you have grounds for a claim.
+If you have suffered an injury or illness due to unsafe working conditions, and your employer has failed to address the problem, you may be able to take action to seek compensation.
+An employment relations specialist can help you understand your options and whether you have grounds for a claim.

 Your health and safety at work are fundamental rights that should be protected by both your employer and you as an employee.
 By understanding your rights to a safe work environment, the right to report hazards, and the steps you can take if you are concerned about unsafe conditions, you can help ensure that your workplace remains safe for everyone.